 She currently lives in Vermont where she designs private gardens and works on her photography projects.
-Phyllis is currently President of the Board of Directors of Vermont Center for Photography from 2020-2022.
+Phyllis was the President of the Board of Directors of Vermont Center for Photography from 2020-2022.
 She is currently an Art Curator for Brattleboro Memorial Hospital.

 More interested in structure, then individual plants, she approaches every landscape with a painter’s eye.
 The starting point of all her designs is the site specific landscape.
 For Phyllis every landscape has a particular emotion.
 She uses seasonal change (winter decay and summer decadence); light and shadow; changes in topography as tools to create emotional resonance.
 Her designs reinterpret traditional garden motifs.
 This translation produces landscapes that are both contemporary and personal.